trys/trysv4/content/blog/ux-workshop.md

 - **Gains:** Opportunities, practical outcomes, and soft feelings
 - **Pains:** Challenges and obstacles

-What was particularly interesting, was how many jobs could also be gains.
+It was interesting to see how many jobs could also be gains.
 'Doing' is such a positive thing for a new starter, so many goals blended between the two.
 We finished by ordering the post-its in each column by importance.
-We found that the factor of 'time' made a large difference to the order.
+The 'time' factor made a large difference to the order.
 Short-term goals tended to place higher, but longer-term goals led to more gains overall.

 ![Our jobs, pains and gains model](/images/blog/ux-workshop-jobs-gains-pains.jpg)